 If the service-level-AA procedure is triggered for the established PDU session for UAS services with re-authentication purpose, and the SMF is informed by the UAS-NF that UUAA-SM is unsuccessful or if the SMF receives UUAA revocation notification message from the UAS-NF as described in 3GPP TS 23.256 [6AB], the SMF shall transmit the PDU SESSION RELEASE COMMAND message to the UE, including:

-a) the service-level-AA response in the Service-level-AA container IE, with the SLAR bits set to the value of "Service level authentication and authorization was not successful or service level authorization is revoked"; and
+a) the service-level-AA response in the Service-level-AA container IE, with the SLAR field set to the value of "Service level authentication and authorization was not successful or service level authorization is revoked"; and

 b) the 5GSM cause value #29 "user authentication or authorization failed" in the 5GSM cause IE of the PDU SESSION RELEASE COMMAND message.

-If the PDU session was established for C2 communication and the SMF is informed by UAS NF that C2 authorization is revoked, the SMF shall include:
+If the PDU session was established for C2 communication and the SMF is informed by UAS-NF that C2 authorization is revoked, the SMF shall include:

-a) the service-level-AA response with the value of the C2AR bits set to the "C2 authorization was not successful or C2 authorization is revoked" in the service-level-AA container IE of the PDU SESSION RELEASE COMMAND message, and
+a) the service-level-AA response with the value of the C2AR field set to the "C2 authorization was not successful or C2 authorization is revoked" in the service-level-AA container IE of the PDU SESSION RELEASE COMMAND message, and

 b) the 5GSM cause value #29 "user authentication or authorization failed" in the 5GSM cause IE of the PDU SESSION RELEASE COMMAND message.